-1. The 30-06:
+1. The .30-06 Springfield:

-Based on wartime experience and the new assault rifle concept, which originated in the German Sturmgewehr 44 (7.92x33mm) and had already been developed into the AK-47 (7.62x39mm) they argued that traditional rifle rounds were overpowered for the average infantryman and an intermediate one should be adopted.
+Based on wartime experience and the new assault rifle concept, which originated in the German Sturmgewehr 44 (7.92 x 33mm) and had already been developed into the AK-47 (7.62 x 39mm) they argued that traditional rifle rounds were overpowered for the average infantryman and an intermediate one should be adopted.

 Thanks to its long bullet it retained more energy than the .30-06 at ranges beyond 800 yards.
 In fact, ballistically, it was almost identical to the much newer 6.5mm Grendel.
 Fired from the bullpup Enfield EM2 assault rifle it was an impressive package.

 2. The .308 Winchester:

 At this point politics took over.
 Winston Churchill reached a deal with the USA – he’d agree to scrap the .280 EM2 and support the .30 Light Rifle as the new bullet, if the USA would agree to the FN FAL as the standard NATO rifle.

 So does this mean the rounds are identical for hunting?
 Well, not quite.
 The military versions have theoretically identical performance, but civilian manufacturers – and shooters – are free to play with loadings a lot more.